Volkswagen Amarok vs GWM Cannon Alpha

 Feature Showdown

-The Volkswagen Amarok features a 8-inch touchscreen, while the GWM Cannon Alpha gets a 12.3-inch display.
+The Volkswagen Amarok features a 10.1-inch touchscreen paired with a 8-inch digital dash, while the GWM Cannon Alpha gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The GWM Cannon Alpha counters with power tailgate that the Volkswagen Amarok does not offer.
 Which feature set matters more depends on your daily routine and priorities.